 Constructed in 1875 at 192 Kelley Street, the historic Dallard-Newman House is one of the city’s oldest and most enduring monuments to African American Culture and heritage.
-The building, constructed by freed slaves, is a fascinating record of urban life in this community.
+The building, constructed by formerly enslaved African Americans, is a fascinating record of urban life in this community.
 Its history begins with efforts at economic recovery in the post-Civil War era (1865-1877), the founding of the first educational institutions for persons of color, the development of the thriving community of Newtown around the house, and the near hundred and fifty years that followed, up until today.

 or by check, made payable to NENA and mailed to: